Readers reviews

 Chapter 1

-Luxury: Origins, Evolution, and the Rise of Exceptional Retail
+Luxury: Origins, Evolution and the Birth of Excellence Retail

-The historical and cultural roots of luxury, the emergence of the great maisons, and the shift from the rare object to retail as a fully fledged brand experience.
+The historical and cultural roots of luxury, the birth of the maisons, and the transition from rare product to retail as a brand experience.

 Chapter 2